Australia - Consumer Price Index (CPI)

 Active:

-• Classification: Australian CPI Commodity Classification (CPICC)
+• Classification: Australian CPI Commodity Classification (CPICC), distinct from UN COICOP

-• Measurement: Fixed-base index relative to financial year 2012 (Index FY 2012=100)
+• Measurement: Fixed-base index relative to September 2025 (Index Sep2025=100)

 • Adjustment: Not seasonally adjusted (NSA)